-- See also, "Heald Place Contingency Planning: Online learning/pod provision". - Each class has an Office 365 school managed account, which they can use to access their Microsoft Teams class/Class Dojo/ Class Craft.
-All class teachers in KS2 know how to set work for their pupils using Microsoft Teams/Class Dojo/ Class Craft and all pupils have been taught how to complete and hand in assignments that have been set for them. - Each class from Nursery-Y5 has a class page set up for them within Class Dojo.
-Each class in Y6 has a class page set up for them within Class Craft.
-All class teachers know how to set work for their pupils using Class Dojo or Class Craft.
-All pupils have been taught how to complete and hand in their work using these platforms. - Pupils will be encouraged to complete any assignments set within Microsoft Teams/ Class Craft and photograph / upload and work they complete to Class Dojo.
-The class teacher will provide feedback on this in the same time frame they would in school. - Provide support for parents and carers so that they are empowered to facilitate home learning, including instructional videos/ guidance for parents and carers to introduce teaching strategies. - 'Welfare check' each child will be offered a weekly communication with the Teacher during the selfisolation period.
-This will be to check in and see if everyone is ok with the remote learning and offer support if/where needed. - Responding to messages from pupils/parents on a daily basis during normal working hours.
+- Each class has an Office 365 school managed account, which they can use to access their Microsoft Teams class and ClassDojo.
+All class teachers in KS2 know how to set work for their pupils using Microsoft Teams/ClassDojo and all pupils have been taught how to complete and hand in assignments that have been set for them. - Each class from Nursery to Year 6 has a class page set up for them within ClassDojo.
+All class teachers know how to set work for their pupils using ClassDojo.
+All pupils have been taught how to complete and hand in their work using these platforms. - Pupils will be encouraged to complete any assignments set within Microsoft Teams to photograph and upload and work they complete to ClassDojo.
+The class teacher will provide feedback on this in the same time frame they would in school. - Provide support for parents and carers so that they are empowered to facilitate home learning, including instructional videos/guidance to introduce teaching strategies. - Each child will be offered a weekly communication with the Teacher during the self-isolation period a 'Welfare check.'
+During lockdown daily communication through ClassDojo.
+This will be to check in and see if everyone is ok with the remote learning and offer support if and /or where needed. - Responding to messages from pupils and parents on a daily basis during normal working hours.

-The role of Subject Leads
+The role of Subject Leaders

-Alongside their teaching responsibilities, subject leads are responsible for:
+Alongside their teaching responsibilities, Subject Leaders are responsible for: